Talibe: Nature of the abuse

-Extent of abuses

 A 2007 UNICEF study of child begging in Dakar, the capital of Senegal, found that "the large majority of child beggars (90%) are talibés".
 UNICEF has estimated there to be between 50,000 and 100,000 begging talibés in Senegal.
 A 2010 report suggests that the number of talibés is on the rise.
 Other researchers, however, warn that "estimates on the numbers of street children rest upon largely elastic and nebulous definitions."
 Indeed, there are no official statistics to substantiate these claims.
 Others respond that the rise of Arabic-maderas is causing the number of talibés to decline.

 HRW has warned that the social status enjoyed by marabouts has emboldened "those responsible for the proliferation of forced child begging and other abuses committed by the marabouts against talibé children."
 Perry cautiously agrees that "reverence of marabouts and respect for the talibé institution may be a dominant ideology, but it is not now, nor ever was, totalising or uncontested".

 Platform for the Promotion and Protection of Human Rights (PPDH) along with Human Rights Watch, reported in December 2019 the overlooked abuse, exploitation and neglect of thousands of talibé children at traditional Quranic schools.
 The Senegalese government was accused of neglecting and not doing enough to tackle the widespread and chronic abuse faced by children at the religious schools.

-Human Rights Issues

-A variety of views exist about how the treatment of talibés engages international conventions.